Metrics are important and allow you to understand your store and how it performs better. This article explains all the metrics you may encounter.

 Stock cover in months

-number of units at the end of selected period
+The number of units at the end of the selected period.

-The number of units of a component (variant) are already being used in finished assemblies.
+The number of units of a component (variant) which are being used in finished assemblies.

 Learn more about forecasting demand for assemblies and their components in Inventory Planner.

-Stock Retail of one variants / Stock Retail of all variants
+Stock retail % = Stock retail of one variant / stock retail of all variants

 Stockouts